-- A heartbeat that does not feel normal.
+- A burning, numbness, or tingling feeling that is not normal.

-- Very bad and sometimes deadly liver problems have happened with this drug.
-Call your doctor right away if you have signs of liver problems like dark urine, feeling tired, not hungry, upset stomach or stomach pain, light-colored stools, throwing up, or yellow skin or eyes.
+- Liver problems have rarely happened with this drug.
+Sometimes, this has been deadly.
+Call your child’s doctor right away if your child has signs of liver problems like dark urine, feeling tired, not hungry, upset stomach or stomach pain, light-colored stools, throwing up, or yellow skin or eyes.

-- Feeling tired or weak.
+- Feeling dizzy, tired, or weak.

 - Upset stomach.

 These are not all of the side effects that may occur.
 If you have questions about side effects, call your child’s doctor.
 Call your child’s doctor for medical advice about side effects.

 You may report side effects to your national health agency.